Tête nucléaire océanique: Nuclear materials

 As with all thermonuclear warheads, the explosive materials comprise three main elements: uranium, plutonium and tritium, all of which are of military grade.
-The highly enriched uranium-235 was produced at COGEMA's Pierrelatte plant and the weapons-grade plutonium-239 at COGEMA's Marcoule plant.
+The highly enriched uranium-235 was produced at COGEMA's Tricastin Nuclear Site plant and the weapons-grade plutonium-239 at COGEMA's Marcoule Nuclear Site.
 Both were produced before France definitively ceased uranium and plutonium production in 1997, the country having sufficient stocks for its present and future needs.
-Tritium is produced in the Célestin I and II reactors at CEA's Marcoule plant, which remains operational.
+Tritium was produced in the Célestin I and II reactors at CEA's Marcoule plant.

 Yield

 The TNO's yield (classified top secret) is, according to some sources, of the order of 100 kilotons of TNT (kt).
 The load used is said to be "robust": less optimized than the TN 75 (which has an estimated yield of 110 kt) but with improved reliability and service life.
-Its technology benefited from the final nuclear test campaign carried out in 1995-1996 at Moruroa, French Polynesia and its design was ultimately validated by the French nuclear defense simulation program carried out using the Laser Mégajoule, TERA-100 supercomputer and the Airix X-ray generator.
+Its technology benefited from the final 1995–96 French nuclear tests campaign carried out at Moruroa, French Polynesia and its design was ultimately validated by the French nuclear defense simulation program carried out using the Laser Mégajoule, TERA-100 supercomputer and the Airix X-ray generator.

-Since a French ballistic missile submarine is equipped 16 M51 missiles, each carrying at least 6 warheads, the theoretical potential of a minimum salvo of 96 TNO (9,600 kt) would be equivalent to 640 Hiroshima atomic bombs (which had a power of around 15 kt).
+Since a French ballistic missile submarine is equipped with 16 M51 missiles, each carrying at least 6 warheads, the theoretical potential of a minimum salvo of 96 TNO (9,600 kt) would be equivalent to 640 Hiroshima atomic bombs (which had a power of around 15 kt).